 Name of Subsidiaries Jurisdiction of Incorporation Texas Gulf Exploration & Production Inc. Nevada Legal Capital Corp.
+Nevada

-Nevada In accordance with Item 601(b)(21) of regulation S-K the raggregate as a single subsidiary, would not have constitute registrant has omitted the names of particular subsidiaries because the unnamed subsidiaries, considered in the ed a significant subsidiary as of June 30, 2014.
+In accordance with Item 601(b) (21) of regulation S-K the registrant has omitted the names of particular subsidiaries because the unnamed subsidiaries, considered in the aggregate as a single subsidiary, would not have constituted a significant subsidiary as of September 30, 2014.